KONMARI METHOD®

 Organizing

 Only once a category has been fully decluttered does organizing begin.
-The focus is on visibility, ease of use, and systems that feel natural to maintain within the realities of daily life.
+The focus is on visibility, ease of use, and systems that feel natural to maintain in daily life.

-One well-known example is the KonMari folding method, which allows clothing to be stored upright so everything can be seen at a glance.
+One well-known example is the KonMari® folding method.
+It allows clothing to be stored upright so everything can be seen at a glance.
 For many people, this increases clarity and reduces friction — but it’s not a requirement.
 Organizing in the KonMari Method® is always adapted to the individual, their habits, and what feels sustainable over time.

-The goal isn’t visual perfection, but simple systems that support how you actually live — so your space continues to work for you long after the tidying process is complete.
+The goal isn’t visual perfection, but simple systems that support how you actually live — so your space continues to work for you over time.

 Instead of organizing room by room, the KonMari Method® works by category.
 This means gathering all items of the same kind — even when they’re stored in different parts of the home — so decisions can be made once, with the full picture in view.